ovh/docs/pages/web/domains/transfer_outgoing_couk/guide.en-gb.md

 - Your domain name must not be the subject of an ongoing dispute with Nominet
 - Your domain must not be blocked by OVH

+\* *If the domain is expired for less than 90 days you can contacto with our support team to unlock this process*

 ## Extensions in question

+- .uk.
 - .co.uk
 - .me.uk
 - .org.uk
 - .ltd.uk
 - .plc.uk
-- .uk.

 ## Step 1: Verify domain name information
-You can find the information in your control panel [here](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+You can find the information in your control panel [here](https://www.ovh.com/manager/web/#/domain).
 You must log in as the administrative contact.